jesuswasrasta/jesuswasrasta.github.io/_pages/talks.md

   * [Farkle kata repo](https://github.com/jesuswasrasta/KataFarkle){:target="_blank"}

 ## 2017
-In 2017 I focused on organizing events, rather than partecipating as a speaker :blush:
+In 2017 I focused on organizing events, rather than participating as a speaker :blush:

 ### :it: [Italian Agile Movement](http://www.agilemovement.it/)
 * I've been elected as advisor.
 I help organizing [Italian Agile Days](http://www.agileday.it/){:target="_blank"} and many other conferences all around Italy.